SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 The calculation does not take resolved alarms into account.

-### Can the APA be calculated without using the APT?
+### Can the Actual Production Amount be calculated without using the Actual Production Time?

 If the APT is not calculated using a machine event, it is not used to calculate the APA.
 Instead, the APA is split from event to event.